The Shapley Value of Classifiers in Ensemble Games: Introduction

-\textbf{Main contributions.} Specifically the contributions of our work can be summarized as: \begin{enumerate} \item We propose ensemble games and their dual games to model the contribution of individual classifiers to the decisions of voting based ensembles. \item We design \textit{Troupe} an approximate Shapley value based algorithm to quantify the role of classifiers in decisions. \item We define ensemble heterogeneity metrics using the entropy of approximate Shapley values outputted by \textit{Troupe}. \item We provide a probabilistic bound for the approximation error of average Shapley values estimated from labeled data. \item We empirically evaluate \textit{Troupe} for model valuation and forward ensemble building on graph classification tasks. \end{enumerate} The rest of this work has the following structure.
+\textbf{Main contributions.} Specifically the contributions of our work can be summarized as: \begin{enumerate} \item We propose ensemble games and their dual games to model the contribution of individual classifiers to the decisions of voting based ensembles. \item We design \textit{Troupe} an approximate Shapley value based algorithm to quantify the role of classifiers in decisions. \item We provide a probabilistic bound for the approximation error of average Shapley values estimated from labeled data. \item We empirically evaluate \textit{Troupe} for model valuation and forward ensemble building on graph classification tasks. \end{enumerate} The rest of this work has the following structure.
 In Section \ref{sec:shapley_related_work} we discuss related work on the Shapley value, its approximations and applications in machine learning.
 We introduce the concept of ensemble games in Section \ref{sec:shapley_theory} and discuss Shapley value based model valuation in Section \ref{sec:shapley_algorithm} with theoretical results.
 We evaluate the proposed algorithm experimentally in Section \ref{sec:shapley_experiments}.
 We summarize our findings in Section \ref{sec:shapley_conclusions} and discuss future work.
-The reference implementation of \textit{Troupe} is available at \url{https://github.com/benedekrozemberczki/shapley}.
+The reference implementation of \textit{Troupe} is available at \url{https://github.com/username/repositoryname} [Anonymized for double blind review].